 1. I have observed that some beginners tend to lift both legs simultaneously.
 This is not recommended since it will hurt your wrists.
-Instead, lift one leg and balance your body on it for a short period, then switch with the other leg and do yoga cat pose again, as mentioned above in my steps.
+Instead, lift one leg and balance your body on it for a short period, then switch to the other leg and do the yoga cat pose again, as mentioned above in my steps.

 2. You can twist your body a few times to increase the difficulty level.

 1. The Seal Pose improves the flexibility of the joints of the fingers, wrists, and ankles.